 Our assets are primarily monetary, consisting of cash and cash equivalents.
 Because of their liquidity, these assets are not directly affected by inflation.
 Since we intend to retain and continue to use our equipment, furniture, fixtures and office equipment, computer hardware and software and leasehold improvements, we believe that the incremental inflation related to replacement costs of such items will not materially affect our operations.
-However, the rate of inflation affects our expense and use of our resources.
-We continue to monitor the impact of inflation on these costs in order to minimize its effects through productivity improvements and cost reductions.
-There can be no assurance, however, that our operating results will not be affected by inflation in the future.
+However, the rate of inflation affects our expenses, such as those for employee compensation and contract services, which could increase our level of expenses and the rate at which we use our resources.